matus-tomlein/snowplow-rental/README.md

 You can see a demo of the app and tracked events in Snowplow Micro in this short video: https://youtu.be/VrUGobWPa7Q

-## Tracker Snowplow Analytics events
+## Tracked Snowplow Analytics events

 There are trackers both client and server side that track the following actions and events: